The Best Picture Books on Belonging (Perfect for SEL Read Alouds)

 Hooway for Wodney Wat by Helen Lester

 Rodney Rat can’t pronounce his r’s.
 He is therefore self-conscious when speaking and to make matters worse, his classmates tease and mock him day in and day out.
 (Grrrrrr!)
 One day, Camilla Capybara, an intimidating new girl, shows up.
 In an unexpected turn of events, Rodney puts her in her place and gains the respect and acceptance of his fellow classmates.
-This picture book will have your students giggling throughout and has several important themes woven throughout that will support quality student discussion including having empathy for others, seeing the good in others’ differences, acceptance, and the realization that no one person is better than another.
+This picture book on belonging will have your students giggling throughout and has several important themes woven throughout that will support quality student discussion including having empathy for others, seeing the good in others’ differences, acceptance, and the realization that no one person is better than another.

 Tacky the Penguin by Helen Lester